sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 <img src="/resource/trips/2024-12 Lyon & Salzburg/IMG_4953.jpg">
 </div>

-<h1 id="salzburg">To Salzburg</h1>
+<h1 id="salzburg">Salzburg</h1>

 From Lyon, I traveled to the historic city of Salzburg as a
 <a href="https://www.salzburgglobal.org/news/latest-news/article/introducing-the-second-cohort-of-the-kfas-salzburg-global-leadership-initiative">KFAS-Salzburg Global Leadership Initiative Fellow</a>.
-At the majestic Schloss Leopoldskron, I joined a diverse cohort of leaders from the UN, EU, academia, and both public and private sectors for the program &ldquo;<a href="https://www.salzburgglobal.org/multi-year-series/kfas/pageId/11076">Uncertain Futures and Connections Reimagined: Connecting Technologies.</a>&rdquo;
+At <a target="_blank" href="https://maps.app.goo.gl/rEZ5F2kXRrPEJiwZ6">the majestic Schloss Leopoldskron</a>,
+I joined a diverse cohort of leaders from the UN, EU, academia, and both public and private sectors for the program &ldquo;<a href="https://www.salzburgglobal.org/multi-year-series/kfas/pageId/11076">Uncertain Futures and Connections Reimagined: Connecting Technologies.</a>&rdquo;
 As part of the &ldquo;<a href="https://salzburgglobalseminar-ai.github.io/">Technology, Growth, and Inequality: The Case of AI</a>&rdquo; working group,